 In Human Resources Management, there’s this 5-stage model of group development that was put forward by Bruce Tuckman.
-I’ve always been fascinated by group dynamics and group behaviour, and found this model useful in explaining not only team dynamics at the workplace but also friendships and relationships.
+I’ve always been interested in group dynamics and group development and behaviour.
+I found this model useful in explaining not only team dynamics at the workplace but also friendships and relationships.

 A man cannot do all the things he wants to do by himself.
 The primary reason why groups form is that they have common interests, opinions, and goals.
 A group forms to serve the needs of every individual in the group.
 I mainly discuss this model of group formation in the context of college friendships.

 This is the initial stage where people meet each other for the first time and are getting to know each other.
 This is the time when friendships begin to form.
 When you’re new to college, you find yourself interested in getting to know your batch-mates.
 You are ‘testing the waters’ and trying to figure out who you would like to be friends with.

 Proximity plays a role and you’re likely to become friends with the person who just happened to sit next to you.
 Generally, the people you communicate with are likely to become your friends.
 Through communication, you get to know them and decide if they meet your criteria for friendship.
 Eventually, you find yourself in a group of friends comprising two or more people.

 When a group is formed, the group members have a perception that being in the group can help them satisfy their needs.
 These needs could be anything ranging from simple companionship and a sense of belongingness to the fulfillment of a common goal.
 However, this perception may turn out to be false.

 As the members of the group or team get to know each other, it might surface that there is a conflict of interest.
 Some group members may have differing opinions or ideas about the ways in which the group should accomplish its goal if any.